Jobs at CHI St. Alexius Health Bismarck ... Join the Team!

 Thank you for exploring potential career opportunities!
 We invite you to share in our mission of providing compassionate care to the communities we serve while promoting our core values of Reverence, Integrity, Compassion and Excellence in our healing ministry.
 We provide a full range of benefits to help eligible employees care for themselves and their families in mind, body and spirit.

-Contact our talent management team with any questions:
+Contact our talent acquisition team with any questions:

 Come join us at CHI St. Alexius Health ...
 Your adventure starts here!

 |For Northern Plains Lab employment opportunities, click here.|

 As an organization dedicated to providing its patients with top quality care, in a rapidly expanding community, CHI St. Alexius Health is seeking talented and compassionate individuals interested in a nursing career.

 Throughout its history, CHI St. Alexius Health has proudly served central and western North Dakota.
 Our ever-expanding lists of medical program, services and providers play an important role in the overall health and well-being of our communities.
 We work hard every day to meet your needs.
 Enjoying reading about some of the programs and services we provide.

 The definition of nursing is built on the principle that the core of nursing is knowledge and caring.
 In accordance with the North Dakota State Nurse Practice Act, nursing is defined as the application of the nursing process which includes a nursing assessment, diagnosis, implementation of a plan of care and the evaluation of responses.
 At CHI St. Alexius Health, our nursing mission is defined as the human connectedness occurring in a nurse-patient encounter.
 It is the application of the art and science of nursing knowledge to assist in restoring the optimal health and wellness of the individual.

 Reverence: Profound respect and awe for all of creation, the foundation that shapes spirituality, our relationships with others and our journey to God.